 Still if you turn me down, I’ll not be thoroughly disappointed for it’s no more than I expect.1

 Harry, it seems, was no master of seduction.

-In time, though, he must have built an effective tool for dealing with his crushing self-doubt because he did eventually marry Bessie, and today he’s more popularly known as President Truman, the man ultimately responsible for ending World War II.
+In time, though, he must have built an effective tool for dealing with his crushing self-doubt because he did eventually marry Bessie, and today he’s more widely known as President Truman, the man ultimately responsible for ending World War II.

 How did he overcome his crippling self-doubt?
 A key quote from his time in office and notes from cognitive psychologists give us a hint.

-The Foundation Of Doubt: How It Can Build You Up Or Tear You Down
+The Foundation of Doubt: How It Can Build You Up or Tear You Down

 - General doubt: uncertainty over externalities—things outside of you.
 You might have doubt about a politician’s promise or that the pizza will show up on time.
 There’s an uncertainty about what’s happening around you.

 - Self-doubt: uncertainty within yourself.
 This is when you question your own abilities and struggle with your decisions, like what toppings you should choose for that pizza.

 In many ways, general doubt can be good because it forces you to re-examine your beliefs and think critically.
 If you’re really hungry and doubt the pizza place will get your order to you on time, you might find a more reliable shop.